cvxpy/cvxpy/doc/source/tutorial/intro/index.rst

 Currently the following types may be used as constants:

--  Numpy ndarrays
+-  NumPy ndarrays
--  Numpy matrices
+-  NumPy matrices
 -  SciPy sparse matrices

 Here's an example of a CVXPY problem with vectors and matrices: